Comcast

-Comcast has been criticized for a variety of reasons.
-Its customer satisfaction ratings were among the lowest in the cable industry during the years 2008–2010.
-It has violated net neutrality practices in the past, and, despite its commitment to a narrow definition of net neutrality, critics advocate a definition that precludes any distinction between Comcast's private network services and the rest of the Internet.
-Critics also point out a lack of competition in the vast majority of Comcast's service areas; in particular, the limited competition among cable providers.
-Given its negotiating power as a large ISP, some suspect that it could leverage paid peering agreements to unfairly influence end-user connection speeds.
-Its ownership of both content production (in NBCUniversal) and distribution (as an ISP) has raised antitrust concerns.
-These issues and others led to Comcast being dubbed "The Worst Company in America" by The Consumerist in 2010 and 2014.
+Comcast is criticized and put under intense public scrutiny for a variety of reasons.
+Its customer satisfaction ratings were among the lowest in the cable industry from 2008 to 2010.
+It has violated net neutrality practices; it has offered a commitment to a narrow definition of net neutrality that critics say ignores the difference between Comcast's private network services and the rest of the Internet.
+Critics also note a lack of competition in the vast majority of Comcast's service areas; in particular, the limited competition among cable providers.
+Given its negotiating power as a large ISP, some suspect that it could use paid peering agreements to unfairly influence end-user connection speeds.
+Comcast's ownership of both content production (in NBCUniversal) and distribution (as an ISP) has raised antitrust concerns that scuttled the company's 2014 effort to acquire Time Warner Cable.
+Comcast was dubbed "The Worst Company in America" by The Consumerist in 2010 and 2014.